how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 Firebase is a classic [disruptive company](http://claytonchristensen.com/key-concepts/).
 It started as a quick prototyping tool for developers who wanted to move quickly but didn't necessarily need much scale or sophistication.

-They've spent the last eight years building capabilities from that original base of passionate freelancers and indie devs, and as a cornerstone of Google Cloud Platform's strategy, Firebase is poised to enter the larger corporate market.
+They've spent the last eight years building capabilities from that original base of passionate freelancers and indie devs, and as a cornerstone of Google Cloud Platform's strategy, Firebase is fighting its way into the larger corporate market.

 ## What is Firebase?